wultra/mobile-utility-server/docs/Artifact-Signing.md

 # Artifact Signing

-All Mobile Utility Server images are signed using [Cosign](https://github.com/sigstore/cosign).
+All Mobile Utility Server Docker images are signed using [Cosign](https://github.com/sigstore/cosign).
 Each image also has an attached Software Bill of Materials (SBOM) in [CycloneDX](https://cyclonedx.org/) format, expect the init image.

 ## Verify the Docker Image Signature